The MADD Workflow

 Operations

 The execution artifact.
-What defines how the system runs beyond development.
+How the system runs beyond development.

 MADD doesn't stop at code delivery.
 The operations specification captures everything needed to deploy, run, and monitor the system in production.